TZM/tzm-blade/README.md

     DEBUG: Running node-supervisor with
     ....
+#Testing
+To run the tests, use:

+     ☺  cake test
+     Assetizing footer
+     ...

+       app
+         ✓ should expose app settings

+       sessions
+         ✓ should be able to store sessions
+         ✓ should be able to retrieve sessions

+       3 tests complete (51 ms)

+     ✓ Mocha tests complete
 #Warning
 This application is still a work in progress and is not ready for use yet.
 #Directories